marko-knoebl/slides/sections/react/70-components/70-components-en.md

 ## Component definition

-In order to distinguish them from ordinary tags, components start with a capital letter
+In order to distinguish them from ordinary tags, component names start with a capital letter